VladislavCherepanov/Neural-Random-Vortex-Methods/README.md

 ## Requirements

-The packages used in the implementation: PyTorch, NumPy, Matplotlib, OS

-The parameters for the initialization are stored in the parameters dictionary in configs.py -- run main
+The implementation is done in PyTorch; other packages that were used in the code are NumPy and Matplotlib.
+To install the requirements, use the command

 ```
 pip install -r requirements.txt
 ```

+## Running the code

+The parameters for the initialization are stored in the parameters dictionary in configs.py -- run main